vendu/vaaja/usr/games/mjolnir/doc/OBJECTS.md

 ### 9 - scroll

+#### spells
+- scroll of identify
+- scroll of teleport
+- scroll of activate cross - 'Terra pestem teneto, salus hic maneto'
+- scroll of paralyze
+- scroll of icebolt
+- scroll of thunderbolt
+- scroll of lightning

 ### o - ring
 - ring of levitation
 - ring of invisibility
+- ring of teleport

 ### / - whip